troclaux/notes/aws.md

 - region: separate geographic areas (e.g. `us-east-1` or `sa-east-1`)
   - each region is completely independent from others
-  - each region has 3 to 6 Availability Zones, with few exceptions (AZ ⊆ region)
+  - each region has 3 to 6 Availability Zones, with few exceptions (AZ ⊂ region)
     - Availability Zone (AZ): isolated locations within each region
 - edge locations (points of presence): for content delivery as close as possible to users

+- root user: the original account owner with full administrative access to all AWS services and resources
 - IAM users: individual
 - IAM groups: collections of IAM users
 - AWS organizations: allows management of multiple AWS accounts under one umbrella